MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/xcuitest/index.md

 ## Additional Screenshots and Test Steps

-At the end of each test method, a label and screenshot are automatically generated for the test report.
-Labels and screenshots are displayed in the App Center Test Report as separate _Test Steps_.
+At the end of each test method, a screenshot is automatically taken for the test report.
+Each screenshot is displayed in the App Center Test Report as a separate _Test Step_.

 ### Activities